Title: Toretto Enterprises, INC.

 "Ah, shit.
 We've got the gala tonight."
 Dominic Toretto mentioned to his wife.
 His left thumb swiped up and down as he read the reminder email on his smartphone.
 With his right hand, he drank black coffee from a beautifully, handpainted ceramic mug.

 "Hm.
 I know.
 I was the one that send the email, honey."
-The brunette couldn't contain the contain the amusement that played over her Latina features.
+The brunette couldn't contain the amusement that played over her Latina features.

 "Did you now?"
 He asked, raising an eyebrow.

 "Well, your memory isn't too good in your old age, now is it, Toretto?"
-She smirked at him over her mug of coffee, taking a sip.
+She smirked at him over her mug of coffee then took a sip.
 Of all the talents that Leticia Ortiz-Toretto possessed, pushing her husband's buttons was her favorite and most used one.
 Though he was just barely four years her senior, it pleased her to remind him that she was a fetus when he was about to begin preschool.

 Feigning annoyance, Dom sat his coffee, firmly, down onto the countertop.
 Walking halfway around the slate marble island to where she was, Dominic gave a sound slap to her behind before continuing on his way to the refrigerator.